 Betty Wright – 1974 – Danger High Voltage

 Danger!
 Hi-Voltage is an apt title for Betty Wright’s finest hour.
 It contains three R&B hits — “Shoorah!
-Shoorah!“, “Where Is the Love” and “Tonight Is the Night” — but also features an array of other tasty tracks, including the heart-tugging “That’s When I’ll Stop Loving You.”
+Shoorah!“, “Where Is the Love” and “Tonight Is the Night” the original version not the later 8 min, but also features an array of other tasty tracks, including the heart-tugging “That’s When I’ll Stop Loving You“.

 It is included in Mojo’s Magazine 100 greatest soul albums of all time.

 A1 Everybody Was Rockin’ (3:48)

 A2 Love Don’t Grow On A Love Tree (3:01)

 B2 That’s When I’ll Stop Loving You (3:23)

 B3 Don’t Thank Me Baby, Thank Yourself (2:54)

 With her incredible combination of innocence and sass (and, allegedly, an IQ of 191), Betty Wright, ‘the queen of Miami soul’, was something of an old-timer by the time she released 1974’s Danger High Voltage at the age of 21.
 She had been singing in family group Echoes of Joy from the age of three, and released her first single at the age of 12.
 Her first hit, Girls Can’t Do What Guys Do, came in 1968.
 Her signature smash, Clean Up Woman, followed in 1971.
 Her fourth album’s title was chosen for a reason: it positively crackles with electricity.